kylelange/physio-pdx/README.md

 Her biggest need:
 	1. She would like the site to be open and simple so that she can make updates/changes herself later.
 She was not familiar with JS frameworks, but could adjust simple code.

+	The site is still under construction as the client selects API's for calendar/payment.

 ## Setup/Installation Requirements:

   1. Download this repo using your terminal: _git clone repo-name pasted here_